iamjcat/Edited-Website-/Readme.txt

-Just click on the html files.
+Click on 'Clone or download' button (the green one) then click on 'Download ZIP' once you've done that click the html files.
 More edited files will come later on